Man on the Flying Trapeze: Plot

 Ambrose has a series of misfortunes on his way to the wrestling match: He has encounters with ticket-writing policemen, he has a flat tire, and he is nearly hit by a train while chasing a runaway tire.
-Finally, while trying to get into the wrestling arena (Claude had stolen his ticket earlier), he gets knocked down by a wrestler who is thrown out of the building by his opponent.
+Finally, while trying to get into the wrestling arena (Claude has stolen his ticket), he gets knocked down by a wrestler who is hurled out of the building by his opponent.
 As spectators exit the arena, Claude sees Ambrose sprawled on the sidewalk and sees Ambrose's secretary, who had attended the wrestling match separately, bent over him expressing concern over his injury.

 Meanwhile, a huge number of flowers, sympathy cards, and funeral wreaths are delivered to the Wolfinger home.
 This puzzles Cordelia and Leona, and when they see Cordelia's obituary in the newspaper—under the headline "Aged Woman Victim of Poisoned Alcohol"—they are furious, and quickly fix the blame on Ambrose.
 Ambrose returns home to a harsh reception.
 He confesses to deceiving his boss, but when Claude announces that he saw Ambrose and the secretary "drunk in the gutter", Ambrose, who has been meek through the entire film, finally has had enough.
 He knocks Claude unconscious, and frightens his wife and mother-in-law into hiding.
 He and his daughter leave the house to go live elsewhere.

 Peabody has fired Ambrose, but Malloy demands that Peabody rehire him because no one else can figure out Wolfinger's filing system.
 Hope answers the telephone call from Peabody, and says (falsely) that Ambrose has a better offer from another company.
 After some bargaining, Ambrose is rehired with a huge raise in pay and four weeks' vacation.
 Meanwhile, Leona realizes that she still loves Ambrose, scolds Claude for his laziness, and stands up to her disagreeable mother.